transparentdemocracy/voting-data/readme.md

     pip install -e .

-### Set up OpenAI

-Sign up for the OpenAI API at https://openai.com/index/openai-api.

-Create a new secret ket at https://platform.openai.com/api-keys

-Set the OPENAI_API_KEY environment variable to the secret key you just created.

-    export OPENAI_API_KEY=sk-...

 ## Testing

 Run `./test.sh` to run unit tests, or configure and save a Run configuration in Pycharm to run all tests in the